 The intention of terrorism is expressed in its name: to terrorize people.
 By carrying out a large-scale attack, the terrorist wants to scare a nation into changing its ways.

 Instead, we should resist the urge to cancel travel plans.
 I’d go further and say to those who are still in the planning stages that you should intentionally choose places where recent attacks have occurred.
 Go to Berlin, or Paris, or Brussels.
-Go to Egypt.
+Go to Egypt, or Israel, or Morocco.

 More specifically, I recommend booking your travel and tours with local companies, not the big chains.
 The local tourism-related companies suffer the most when the industry takes a dive.
 The big international hotel chains, for example, might lose some money when bookings drop, but they have enough other hotels to cushion the blow.
 The owner of a single hotel might lose it all, and so would the hotel’s employees.